y2q-actionman/cl-aws-custom-runtime-test/README.md

 This code starts the VM and calls `build-bootstrap-out/build_bootstrap_in_vm.sh`.
 This script does following:

-1. Loads required libraries and our custom runtime.
+1. Load required libraries and our custom runtime.
-1. Makes a single binary with `sb-ext:save-lisp-and-die` feature.
+1. Make a single binary with `sb-ext:save-lisp-and-die` feature.
    I named it to **bootstrap** and restarts with `aws-bootstrap-test:bootstrap`, which is our bootstrap function.
 1. `zip` it.